 View our address details

-We have come up with this quick and easy calculator to give you an indication of the likely cost of your lease extension.
+The quick and easy lease extension calculator below is a useful tool to give you an indication of the likely cost of your lease extension.
 The calculator is for information purposes only.
 South East Leasehold will not be held liable for any loss arising from reliance on the figures given here.
-You should always obtain a full inspection and valuation before committing to extend your lease.
+You should always obtain a full inspection and valuation from a Chartered Surveyor before committing to extending your lease.

-Unfortunately, your lease is a wasting asset and as its term reduces so does the value of your flat.
+Unfortunately, your lease is a depreciating asset and as its term reduces, so does the value of your property.
 The extent of this is not fully appreciated in the early years because the decrease in value is generally offset by increases in the housing market.
-However, when the term reaches 70 years or less it is more difficult to obtain a mortgage on normal terms.
-It therefore becomes difficult to sell the flat and so it reduces in value.
+However, when the term reaches 70 years or less, it becomes much more difficult to obtain a mortgage on normal terms.
+It therefore becomes difficult to sell the flat and so it can rapidly reduce in value.

-An extension reverses this process and the full value of the flat can be realised on sale.
+An extension reverses this process so that the full value of the flat can be realised on sale.
 This is the main reason people extend their leases.
-Unfortunately, the longer you leave it to extend your lease the more expensive it becomes.
+Unfortunately, the longer you leave it to extend your lease, the more expensive it becomes.

-Before the Leasehold Reform Act leaseholders were at the mercy of unscrupulous landlords who took the opportunity to charge high premiums for the extension and to increase the ground rent.
-Leaseholders watching their flats devalue had little option but to accept the landlord’s terms.
+Before the Leasehold Reform Act came into force, leaseholders were at the mercy of unscrupulous landlords who took the opportunity to charge high premiums for the extension and increase the ground rent.
+Leaseholders watching their flats devalue had little option but to accept their landlord’s terms.

 Extending your lease is one of the most important investment decisions you can make.
-It will restore the value of your home, provide security and excellent returns on your money.
-The cost rises every month so there is never a better time to get the process started than today.
+It will restore the value of your home, provide security and excellent returns on your capital.
+The cost rises every month, so there is never a better time to get the process started than today.

-Legislation enables the majority of flat owners to extend their lease, providing they meet certain legal criteria.
-This includes:
+Legislation enables the majority of flat owners to extend their lease, provided they meet certain eligibility criteria.
+These include:

 Lease Extension entitles the leasehold owner to: